galaxyproject/training-material/topics/assembly/tutorials/vgp_workflow_training/tutorial.md

 > ### {% icon comment %} Workflow-centric Research Objects
 >
-> In WorkfloHub, workflows are packaged, registered, downloaded and exchanged as Research Objects using the RO-Crate specification, with test and example data, managed metadata profiles, citations and more.
+> In WorkflowHub, workflows are packaged, registered, downloaded and exchanged as Research Objects using the RO-Crate specification, with test and example data, managed metadata profiles, citations and more.
 >
 {: .comment}

-# Genome profile analsysis
+# Genome profile analysis

 Now that our data and workflows are imported, we can run our first workflow.
-Before the assembly can be run, we need to collect metrics on the properties of the genome under consideration, such as the expected genome size.
-The present pipeline uses **Meryl** for generating the k-mer database and **Genomescope** for determing the genome size based on a k-mer analysis.
+Before the assembly can be run, we need to collect metrics on the properties of the genome under consideration, such as the expected genome size according to our data.
+The present pipeline uses **Meryl** for generating the k-mer database and **Genomescope** for determining genome characteristics based on a k-mer analysis.

 > ### {% icon hands_on %} Hands-on: VGP genome profile analysis workflow
 >